Introduction: Non-Financial Back Company

 FinTechs to operate as NBFC: Current challenges

 It is to be duly noted that the road that lies ahead with respect to the growth of any FinTech is full of obstacles and challenges.
-Few of the challenges that FinTech would be presented with can be jotted down below:
+A few of the challenges that FinTech would be presented with can be jotted down below:

-- It is indeed a difficult venture for FinTechs to try hands on building a management system dealing with the recovery of credit.
-Professionalism is well required when it's about having to be in constant touch with the credit seekers, which might sometimes appear as intimidating.
+- It is indeed a difficult venture for FinTechs to try hands-on building a management system dealing with the recovery of credit.
+Professionalism is well required when it's about having to be in constant touch with credit seekers, which might sometimes appear intimidating.

 FinTech teaches us how technology can be employed in the best of ways to render a big transformation in any area.
-Presently there have been many instances wherein the FinTech startups have partnered with the banks and are operating through application and other programs.
+Presently there have been many instances wherein the FinTech startups have partnered with banks and are operating through applications and other programs.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.